Taiwan used to be home to a huge number of bears. No one really knows how many are left

 She now has about 25 volunteers working with her group, setting up camera traps high in the mountains to help track the bears' movements.

-Up in the mountains near Taishueshan, there is first-hand evidence of hope for the bears.
+Up in the mountains near Dasyueshan, there is first-hand evidence of hope for the bears.

 Using a GPS tracker, linked to a collar, Hwang and her team track down a female bear who has been only showing small signs of movement for months.